 How Hypnotherapy helps

-Hypnotherapy can help to change your relationship with anxiety, and help you to discover balance, well being and an inner calm.
+Hypnotherapy helps to change your relationship with anxiety, and help you to discover balance, well being and an inner calm.
 The mind is more open to change in a relaxed state and adapts accordingly.
-Hypnosis/deep relaxation is a way to access resources, that enable you to activate positive lasting changes.

 There are several different therapies that can help with anxiety, one of which is Hypnotherapy.

 We all have an internal dialogue telling us a story of how things are.
 If our internal dialogue is, ‘that’s just my luck’ ‘Oh, I’m such an idiot’ ‘why does it always happen to me?'
 Catastrophising about the future, we will get more of the same.